JokieW/SilentHill2Endings/README.md

 - Bumped in Maria less than three times.
 [4]
 - Took no damage in the entire game OR Maria took less than 3% the damage you got from monsters.
 [8]
 - Checked back on Maria in Hospital S3.
 [5]
-- Tried to go back to see dead Maria in the labyrith twice.
+- Tried to go back to see dead Maria in the labyrinth twice.
 (White door)
 - Never got the *Maria* ending but did get the *Leave* ending.
 - Never got the *Maria* ending but did get the *In water* ending.